-In Christianity, a snake is a symbol of evil or the devil but in Hinduism, snakes are worshipped, and they symbolize fertility, rebirth and mortality.
-It’s all a mater of perspective isn’t it?
+In Christianity, a snake is a symbol of evil or the devil but in Hinduism, snakes are worshipped, and they symbolize fertility, rebirth, and mortality.
+It’s all a matter of perspective, isn’t it?

 Every mountain has a story to tell.
 Some have been written and some are yet to be written.
 If you look beyond the famous seven summits, you’ll discover that height is not the only factor that defines a mountain.
 Just like human beings, mountains have a personality too.
 Garhwal Himalayas are a haven for mountaineers and pilgrims alike.
 No matter what your reasons are for venturing into that region, you will no come back disappointed.

 Find out more about Vasuki Tal trek here.